Duterte family

-The Duterte family is one of the most influential political dynasties in the Philippines, along with the Aquino family and the Marcos family, who they have been feuding with since late 2021.
+The Duterte family (/dəˈtɜːrteɪ/, /tl/) is a Filipino political family and is one of the most influential political dynasties in the Philippines, along with the Aquino family and the Marcos family, who they have been feuding with since late 2021.

-Political positions held

 The family's political journey began with Vicente Duterte, who served as the governor of the then-unified Davao province in 1959.

+Notable Political Figures

+Vicente Duterte (1911–1968)

+Vicente Duterte, served as mayor of Danao, Cebu (1945–1946), governor of Davao (1959–1965) and secretary of General Services (1965–1968).

+Rodrigo Duterte (born 1945)

 Rodrigo Duterte, Vicente's son, served 21 years as mayor of Davao City before becoming the 16th President of the Philippines in 2016.

+Sara Duterte (born 1978)

 Sara Duterte, served as vice mayor (2007–2010) and mayor (2010–2013, 2016–2022) of Davao City.
 In 2022, she was elected as the 15th Vice President of the Philippines.

+Paolo Duterte (born 1975)

-Paolo Duterte, held positions as barangay captain, vice mayor, and currently serves as a congressman representing Davao City's 1st district since 2019.
+Paolo "Pulong" Duterte, held positions as barangay captain (2007–2013), vice mayor (2013–2018) and currently serves as a congressman representing Davao City's 1st district since 2019.

+Sebastian Duterte (born 1987)

-Sebastian "Baste" Duterte, assumed the role of Davao City mayor in 2022, focusing on digitalization and infrastructure projects.
+Sebastian "Baste" Duterte, served as vice mayor from 2019 to 2022 and assumed the role of Davao City mayor in 2022, focusing on digitalization and infrastructure projects.

+Kitty Duterte (born 2004)

+Veronica "Kitty" Duterte, is the youngest daughter of former Philippine president Rodrigo Duterte and his partner Cielito "Honeylet" Avanceña.

+Omar Duterte (born 1994)

-Omar Duterte, representative for Davao City's 2nd district since 2025 and former barangay captain of Buhangin Proper from 2023 to 2025.
+Omar Vincent Duterte, representative for Davao City's 2nd district since 2025 and former barangay captain of Buhangin Proper from 2023 to 2025.

+Rigo Duterte (born 1998)

-Rodrigo "Rigo" Duterte II, member of the Davao City Council and acting vice mayor of Davao City since 2025.
+Rodrigo "Rigo" Duterte II, member of the Davao City Council and vice mayor of Davao City since 2025.
+He was initially elected as member of the Davao City Council from the 1st district in 2025 but did not formally assume his seat to serve as acting vice mayor.